 The entire ordeal came at the hands of the Recording Industry Association of America (RIAA) in an attempt to fight against music piracy.
 Drama and his business partner and friend Don Cannon were both arrested and taken into custody for illegally distributing mixtapes and violating Georgia’s racketeering laws.
 The company's assets were frozen and their recording equipment, computers and CDs were confiscated.

 The authorities also confiscated over 50,000 mixtapes from the premises.
 This threw a monkey wrench into the company's future plans, including Drama's solo album, Gangsta Grillz: The Album.
 The raid changed the mixtape game forever.

-DJ Drama and Cannon were charged with bootlegging and racketeering under the RICO Law.
-Both charges were are felonies.
+Drama and Cannon were charged with bootlegging and racketeering under the RICO Act.
 Nothing transpired from this legally, but the impact it had on how mixtapes were viewed cannot be overstated.
 This led to a change in approach for a lot of mixtape DJs, as a result of the Aphilliates Music Group raid becoming a cautionary tale.
-This also triggered the popularity of mixtapes solely living online, on sites like DatPiff and LiveMixtapes.
+This also triggered the popularity of mixtapes solely living online, on sites like DatPiff.com and LiveMixtapes.com.

 DJ Drama and Don Cannon righted the ship, and continued to hammer out their space in hip-hop history.
 The duo later signed Lil Uzi Vert to their label, Generation NOW, proving they were involved in another avenue to market and promote artists.